devthefuture-org/blastra/README.md

 **Key Points**:

 * **Isomorphic**: Use the same `fetch` code for both SSR and client side.
-* The return value of `loader()` is passed to the corresponding page component’s `props.data` on SSR.
+* The return value of `loader()` is passed to the corresponding page component's `props.data` on SSR.
 On the client, the framework calls `loader()` again during navigation to fetch data.

 ### fieldsConfig for Hydration Optimization